DmitriySh/system-design-course/03-data-storage/Lecture.md

    - check condition for value,
    - default value;
  - `isolation` levels = ensure that transactions can execute concurrently and don't interfere with each other to read, write data:
-   - if higher the transaction isolation level, than lower the database throughput;
+   - if higher↑ the transaction isolation level, then lower↓ the database throughput;
    - isolation resolution methods:
      - `2 phase locking` (2pl) = locks applied to data to prevent concurrency access to data from different transactions (growing and shrinking phases);
      - `multiversion concurrency control` (mvcc) = data snapshots to prevent concurrency access to data from different transactions (fields xmin, xmax).